poole/poole/_posts/2016-01-02-example-content.md

 ### Code

 Inline code is available with the `<code>` element.
-Snippets of multiple lines of code are supported through Pygments.
+Snippets of multiple lines of code are supported through Rouge.
 Longer lines will automatically scroll horizontally when needed.
+You may also use code fencing (triple backticks) for rendering code.

 {% highlight js %}
 // Example can be run directly in your JavaScript console